LibertySource/classlink-oauth2-sso-demo/README.md

 # ClassLink OAuth2 SSO Demo

-This application demonstrates a simple OAuth2 flow using ClassLink to authenticate staff and students.
-Once authentication is complete an access token is obtained which can be used to access user data from the [ClassLink API](https://help.classlink.com/s/article/pp-access-user-data#oauth2).
+This application demonstrates the ClassLink SSO process flow.

 Below is a step-by-step guide on how to install and use this application.